tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: AudioFile.set_cuesheet(cuesheet)

-   Takes a cuesheet-compatible object with :meth:`catalog`, :meth:`IRSCs`, :meth:`indexes` and :meth:`pcm_lengths` methods
-   and sets this audio file's embedded cuesheet to those values, if possible.
+   Given a :class:`Sheet` object, embeds a cuesheet in the track.
+   This is for tracks which represent a whole CD image and wish to store track break data internally.
-   Raises :exc:`IOError` if this :class:`AudioFile` supports embedded cuesheets but some error occurred when writing the file.
+   May raise :exc:`IOError` if an error occurs writing the file.

 .. method:: AudioFile.get_cuesheet()

-   Returns a cuesheet-compatible object with :meth:`catalog`, :meth:`IRSCs`, :meth:`indexes` and :meth:`pcm_lengths` methods
-   or ``None`` if no cuesheet is embedded.
+   Returns a :class:`Sheet` object of a track's embedded cuesheet, or ``None`` if the track contains no cuesheet.
-   Raises :exc:`IOError` if some error occurs when reading the file.
+   May raise :exc:`IOError` if an error occurs reading the file.

 .. method:: AudioFile.clean(fixes_performed[, output_filename])